jean-marc/diagram/README.md

 ------------
 The SVG standard allows for RDF metadata to be inserted inside a document (inside svg:metadata), this project aims at adding a consistent description to a schematic representing an RF (Radio Frequency) system.
 The first stage is to define a schema to represent all the building blocks of a system (source, sink, filter,...).
+This tool can be used to generate nice graphics (thanks to the power of CSS) but also offer an interactive display of the diagram: information can be displayed by hovering the mouse above an element, incremental views of components (look inside the box).
+Lastly the diagram can be queried as a database: which components are connected to component X, list all the couplers present in the system, etc...
 We will investigate tools to edit the SVG document and its metadata.

 SVG and RDF
 -----------
 SVG has a powerful tool for element reuse: svg:symbol and svg:use, first an image is defined then it can be reused anywhere in the document.
 Here is an example of a simple component, a generic box with one input and one output:
 ```xml
 	<symbol id='port'>
 		<metadata>